Swangeon/smbenum/README.md

 - Extend a basic testing suite.
 - Refactor the code.
+- Document the code.
+- Add other fingerprinting techniques to find specific SMB services such as default share names, authentication method analysis, NTLM version support, and possibly network protocol analysis.
 - Add ability to specify a username and password list to brute force logins.
 - Add ability to login via Kerboros if it is the only way to login to the SMB Server.
 - Add enumeration of files within each share of the SMB Server.